MrRuper/Algorithms-and-Data-Structures/README.md

 # How to read solutions?

-Every solution will contain description of the problem (see description.txt), documentation of implemented functions (see documention.h file), implementation file (see main.cpp) and local tests (see local_tests.cpp).
+Every problem has its own folder.
+Every solution will contain description of the problem (see description.txt), documentation of implemented functions
+(see documention.h file), implementation file (see main.cpp) and local tests (see local_tests.cpp).

 # What programming language I use for writing solutions?